 Non-resident income tax returns should be sent to:

 How can an American employer avoid Regulation 102 withholdings?

 If there is ultimately no tax payable expected as a result of the non-resident’s employees earnings being exempt from Canadian tax under a tax treaty, a waiver can be obtained to eliminate the withholdings.

 There are two ways in which an employer may be relieved of their obligation to withhold taxes under Regulation 102:

 A non-resident employer can file an Application for Non-Resident Employer Certification.
 If approved, the employer certification allows for a blanket waiver to cover all eligible employees who are exempt from paying income tax in Canada under a tax treaty without withholding and remitting tax, eliminating the need for non-resident employees to request waivers of withholding.
 Non-resident employer certification will be valid for up to two calendar years.

 Employees resident in countries having a tax treaty with Canada that will exempt an employee’s income from tax in Canada can apply for a waiver of withholding tax by completing and filing Form R102-R, Regulation 102 Waiver Application, with the Canada Revenue Agency (CRA).

 A completed and signed R102-R must be submitted 30 days before either the start of the employment services in Canada or the initial payment for the employment services.

 We have expertise in assessing filing requirements, applying for waivers and filing personal income tax returns to recover Regulation 102 withholdings.
-Contact us a for a free consultation regarding your Regulation 102 issues:
+Contact us for a free consultation regarding your Regulation 102 issues: